chad388/pbassembly-deployments/README.md

 ```
 This stage of the assembly process took 44 hours or ~1.83 days when running on the data for sample HG02886.

-The main output from this stage is a collapsed haplotype assembly of contigs in fasta format named p_ctg.fasta (primary contigs)
+The main output from this stage is a collapsed haplotype assembly of primary contigs in fasta format:
+**p_ctg.fasta**

 ```
 **HG02886 p_ctg.fasta Assembly Statistics**
   COUNT     1,670